⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 Consent can be limited.

-Withdrawing Consent Is Lawful — But Complicated
+Withdrawing Consent Is Lawful — But Complex

-Consent can be withdrawn.
+Consent may be withdrawn.

-The law allows it.
+The law permits it.

 But timing matters.